noir-clojure/noir/README.md

 # Noir

+We recommend you use [Compojure](https://github.com/weavejester/compojure) and [lib-noir](https://github.com/noir-clojure/lib-noir) instead.
+This project isn't really maintained anymore.
+For more info, see http://blog.raynes.me/blog/2012/12/13/moving-away-from-noir/

 A framework for writing clojure websites.
 Noir is currently being used in production at https://www.readyforzero.com

 Learn more at [Web Noir](http://www.webnoir.org) and see [Pinot](https://github.com/ibdknox/pinot) for its ClojureScript counterpart.